-20. Run Through the Sprinkler or Take a Dip in the Pool
+20. Play With a Water Table, Run Through the Sprinkler or Take a Dip in the Pool

-With so many fun sprinkler toys and mini inflatable pools, who wouldn’t want to get in on the fun?
+With so many fun water tables, sprinkler toys, and mini inflatable pools, who wouldn’t want to get in on the fun?

 For around $30, this giant unicorn sprinkler provides hours of entertainment—so it's totally worth the room it takes up in your yard.

 If you're debating whether a giant inflatable dinosaur sprinkler is a good purchase for summer, let us confirm: it is.

 Going to the splash pads at the park is fun, but having your own personal splash pad at home?
 Even better.

 When it comes to kids' inflatable pools, the Minnidip designs can't be beat.
 We love the bright, fun look of our Everymom x Minnidip collab mini inflatable pool that is approximately 4 ft wide and 1 ft tall.